 Use the information in this section to set up a template VM for provisioned targets.
+Citrix recommends using a template VM to verify the success of the provisioning process.
+Without this verification, applying an incorrectly configured template to a VM can lead to VMs failing on a global level.
 When preparing the template VM, consider: